dev-jam/opensesame-plugin-experiment_manager/README.md

 1. About
 --------

+This plug-in can insert standalone OpenSesame Experiments within a main experiment.
-This plug-in can run seperate OpenSesame Experiments in a loop or a single experiment as an item of the main experiment.
-It is possible to run a number of experiments in sequence (random or fixed order) with different backends.
+It can run within a loop or sequence as an item.
+This makes it possible to run a number of experiments in sequence (random or fixed order) and also it gives the possibility to give each experiment its own (different) backend.

 2. LICENSE
 ----------

-Experiment Manager is distributed under the terms of the GNU General Public License 3.
+The Experiment Manager Plug-in is distributed under the terms of the GNU General Public License 3.
 The full license should be included in the file COPYING, or can be obtained from

 - <http://www.gnu.org/licenses/gpl.txt>

 Experiment Manager contains works of others.
 For the full license information, please refer to `debian/copyright`.

 3. Documentation
 ----------------